Clinical Reference

 | APRV/BiLevel | APRV | No | PHigh / PLow / THigh / TLow settings |

-| PAV+ | Proportional Assist Ventilation | No | Amplifies patient's effort in proportion; requires intact drive |
+| PAV+ | Proportional Assist Vent. | No | Amplifies patient effort in proportion; needs intact drive |

-| SIMV + VC/PC/VC+ | SIMV | Mandatory breaths only | Spontaneous breaths require separate PS setting |
+| SIMV + VC/PC/VC+ | SIMV | Mandatory only | Spontaneous breaths need separate PS setting |

 What it is

-Key parameters
+Key Parameters

-Clinical use
+Clinical Use

-If SpO₂ is not improving or RR >30 after 1–2 hours of HFNC at ≥40 L/min and FiO₂ ≥0.60, escalate to NIV or intubation.
-HFNC can mask deterioration — the ROX index (SpO₂/FiO₂ ÷ RR) <4.88 at 12 hours predicts HFNC failure with high sensitivity.
+SpO₂ not improving or RR >30 after 1–2 h at ≥40 L/min and FiO₂ ≥0.60 → escalate to NIV or intubation.
+ROX index (SpO₂/FiO₂ ÷ RR) <4.88 at 12 hours predicts HFNC failure.

 Auto-PEEP (Intrinsic PEEP / Air Trapping)

-Waveform signs
+Waveform Signs

-Bedside detection
+Bedside Detection

 Occlude the expiratory port at end-expiration (expiratory hold) — the ventilator displays the trapped pressure.